 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online

-Journal of Fire Sciences operates a conventional single-blind reviewing policy in which the reviewer’s name is always concealed from the submitting author.
+Journal of Fire Sciences operates a conventional single-anonymize reviewing policy in which the reviewer’s name is always concealed from the submitting author.

 As part of the submission process you will be asked to provide the names of 2 peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: